Maintaining Proper Polarity for Pre-terminated Fiber Cable System

 For today’s data center, the increased high-density fiber links offered by the pre-terminated modular system have proven to be extremely valuable in space-constrained installations.
 However, when upgrading to 40/100G devices with the existing 10G devices, some data center operators could face the challenge of getting the correct fiber polarity.
-Fortunately, there are standard polarity flip methods that can facilitate correct polarity management in multi-fiber duplex connection.
+Read this article to learn about maintaining proper polarity in pre-terminated fiber cable systems.

 A typical fiber optic link requires two fibers for full duplex (two-way) communications, it is very important to ensure that the transmit signal at one end of the link is mated with the corresponding photo detector of the receiver at the other end.
 For the multi-fiber link, bidirectional transmission, multiple connections and splices along the link further complicate the system design.
 Pre-terminated fiber patch panel (including adapter panel and fiber cassette) is the heart of a modular fiber system, which supports groups of full duplex fiber connections.
 Therefore, it will be important to consider assuring the proper polarity of these array connections from end-to-end.

 The TIA/EIA has developed a standard that addresses the polarity issues associated with multi-fiber array connections.
-There are three methods (Methods A, B & C) for wiring point-to-point fiber links using array connections, which are designed to assure the correct polarity.
-Once one of particular connectivity method is selected, a set of the common patch cord, array cable, and transmission components should be used throughout the installation.
-The selected cabling scheme should also adhere to one of the methods in the standard to maintain system compatibility and interoperability.
+There are three methods (Methods A, B & C) for point-to-point fiber links using array connections to assure the correct polarity.
+Once one of particular connectivity method is selected, a set of the common fiber cables, array cables, and transmission components should be used throughout the installation.
 The following will discuss the three polarity management methods of MTP®-12 trunk cable:

 Method A achieves fiber polarity by using A to A patch cord, in which the transmit-receiver flip must happen.
 The trunk cable is a straight through transmission, with the key-up on one end, and the key-down on the opposite end.
 All components in the channel are mated key-up to key-down.

-For more information about fiber polarity, please refer to Understanding Polarity in MPO System.
+For more information about fiber polarity, please refer to Understanding Polarity in MTP® System.

 This method requires A-to-A patch cable on one end of the system for polarity flip.
-The Type A MTP/MPO cassette makes a “key-up to key-down” connection between the internal MPO connector and the MPO array cable connector.
+The Type A MTP®/MPO cassette makes a “key-up to key-down” connection between the internal MTP® connector and the MTP® array cable connector.
 Method A system can work for both single-mode and multimode channels.
-By the way, with FS.COM fiber optic cassette configuration, Type A and AF are used as a pair in a two cassette Method A link, you no longer need the A-to-A patch cable.
+By the way, with FS.com fiber optic cassette configuration, Type A and AF cassettes are used as a pair in a Method A link, you no longer need to use A-to-A patch cable.
 It provides an easy way for proper interconnection.

 This method requires one of the cassette pairs to have reversed polarity, which employs key-up to key-up straight-through link.
 The fiber channel is completed by utilizing A-to-B patch cables at both ends of the link.
 But the Method B is not available for single mode networks.

-This method is only available when using a micro distribution trunk cable, because the polarity flip is completed in the special trunk cable that has the pair-wise flip built into individual fiber pairs.
+This method is only available when using a micro distribution trunk cable, because the polarity reverse is achieved within the trunk cable itself through pair-wise flipping of individual fiber pairs.
 The fiber channel is also completed by utilizing A-to-B patch cables at both ends of the link.

 Fiber patch panel is often used in fiber optical cabling.
 In the process of connecting, the fiber cable is terminated with SC or LC adapters on the fiber patch panel.
 Some people may be confused about whether need to flip fiber pair at the connector.
 If so, should this cross-connection be made in one of the end or both ends to get correct polarity?
 Here will give you answer.